 The Draghi Report: Right Problem, Half-Right Solutions for Competition Policy

-Former Italian Prime Minister and former President of the European Central Bank Mario Draghi’s recently released report on the future of European competitiveness (the Report) delivers a sobering assessment of Europe’s declining economic position.
-Once the global powerhouse, Europe now lags behind the United States and China in areas critical to long-term growth, like innovation, digitalization, and business scalability.
-Indeed, as the United States and China continue to outpace Europe amidst new technological transformations like artificial intelligence, the Report attempts to provide a policy framework to get Europe on track.
-However, while the Report accurately captures how Europe’s productivity gap stems from a lack of innovation facilitated by flawed competition policy, the solutions it puts forward represent a mixed bag toward achieving the twin goals of spurring European innovation and countering the techno-economic challenge posed by China.
+Former Italian Prime Minister and former President of the European Central Bank Mario Draghi’s recently released a report on the future of European competitiveness, which delivers a sobering assessment of Europe’s declining economic position.
+Once the global powerhouse, Europe is now at a crossroads, lagging behind the United States and China in areas critical to long-term growth, like innovation, digitalization, and business scalability.
+Indeed, as the United States and China continue to outpace Europe amidst new technological transformations such as artificial intelligence, Draghi’s report attempts to provide a policy framework to get Europe on track.
+However, while the report accurately captures how Europe’s productivity gap stems from a lack of innovation worsened by flawed competition policy, it puts forward a mixed bag of solutions to spur European innovation and counter the techno-economic challenge posed by China.

 Europe’s Productivity Gap

-According to the Report, “a wide gap in GDP has opened up between the EU and the US, driven mainly by a more pronounced slowdown in productivity growth in Europe.”
-Specifically, while “EU labor productivity converged from 22% of the US level in 1945 to 95% in 1995…labour productivity growth has subsequently slowed by more than in the US and fallen back below 80% of the US level.”
-Indeed, not only has this decline in productivity growth come at the expense of European living standards, as “real disposable income has grown almost twice as much in the US as in the EU since 2000,” but also Europe’s global position.
-That is, in the words of current Italian Prime Minister Giorgia Meloni, “[i]n 1990 the EU of 12 states made up 26.5pc of world GDP.
+According to the report, “a wide gap in GDP has opened up between the EU and the US, driven mainly by a more pronounced slowdown in productivity growth in Europe.”
+Specifically, while “EU labor productivity converged from 22% of the US level in 1945 to 95% in 1995 … labour productivity growth has subsequently slowed by more than in the US and fallen back below 80% of the US level.”
+Indeed, this decline in productivity growth come at the expense not just of European living standards, as “real disposable income has grown almost twice as much in the US as in the EU since 2000,” but also of Europe’s global position.
+That is, in the words of current Italian Prime Minister Giorgia Meloni: “In 1990 the EU of 12 states made up 26.5pc of world GDP.
 Today the EU of 27 states makes up 16.1pc, while the US is still at 26pc.
 We were a big weight in the world but that is no longer the case.”

 Innovation and Growth